dinushkaherath/lyrics_slideshow/README.md

 # Lyrics to Slides Converter

 This Python script converts song lyrics into a PowerPoint presentation, with each verse and chorus on separate slides.
+You can also grab all the songbase songs and put them into a file called songs.json

 ## Prerequisites